 Clear pool covers will allow heat into the pool the best but will not retain it as well as a dark color.

-Light blue covers are a happy medium between letting heat in and retaining heat.
-That is probably why it is the most common color usually.
+Light blue covers are a happy medium between letting heat in and retaining heat, which is probably why they are the most common color.

-There are a few different colors available now (even gold) and some two color covers, with one color one side and another on the other.
+A few different colors are available now (even gold) and some two-color covers, with one color on one side and another on the other.

 What is the best pool solar cover thickness?